What is UX design and why is it crucial for a website's success?

 By investing in quality UX design, you directly influence the SEO performance of your site.
 Specifically, UX contributes to:

-lower site abandonment rates,
+lower exit rates,

 longer user retention on the page,

-higher conversion rates and greater number of satisfied users.
+higher conversion rates and more satisfied users.